bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-custom-subscription-hook/README.md

 ![Gif of plugin demo](./public/assets/plugin-hook-presentation.gif)

-Another feature of this plugin is the alert popup that appears with the count of the users with the same name as the current user (self user).
+Another feature of this plugin is the log that appears in the console with the count of the users with the same name as the current user (self user).

 ![Gif of plugin demo](./public/assets/plugin-hook-user.gif)